binnev/python-template/docs/tutorials/getting-started.md

     If you are not using nix and direnv, follow these steps to setup the project

     ## Steps
-    !!! note
-        These steps only apply if you are not using `nix` and/or `direnv`

     1. Clone the repository:
     ```sh
     git clone <repository-url>